LoginovAS/JPService/README.md

   - Code should be covered by unit tests.
   - Communication between services should be async.
 Apply any queue broker like Kafka.
   - Remove any hardcode like URL.
 Move them to param file.
+  - Check again and rewrite hashCode/equals section because of some doubts about id field.